By-elections to the 41st Canadian Parliament: Durham

+Source: "November 26, 2012 By-elections".
+Elections Canada.
+Retrieved December 23, 2023.

 Victoria

 On August 23, 2012, Denise Savoie, NDP MP for Victoria since 2006, announced that she would be resigning her seat effective August 31.
 Savoie, who held the position of Deputy Speaker of the House of Commons at the time of her announcement, cited health reasons as the key cause of her resignation.

 Prominent environmental lawyer Murray Rankin was nominated as the NDP candidate on October 14.
 Other Victoria NDP nomination contenders were Elizabeth Cull, a former provincial finance and health minister; former Victoria school board trustee Charley Beresford, and Victoria city councilor Ben Isitt.

 Dale Gann was acclaimed as the Conservative nominee.

 Paul Summerville, former investment banker and previously unsuccessful New Democratic Party candidate in the Toronto riding of St. Paul's was acclaimed as the Liberal nominee on October 13.
 He is the great-nephew of former Toronto mayor Donald Dean Summerville.

 The Greens initially nominated Trevor Moat over UVic law professor Donald Galloway on September 29.
 The vote was a tie and decided by a coin toss.
 On October 1 Moat stepped down in favour of Galloway.

 A key issue during the by-election campaign was the status of the city's proposed new sewage treatment plan.
 Several candidates expressed opposition to the cost of the project, as well as concerns about the environmental benefits.
 Rankin was the only candidate who supported the plan in its current form, while Galloway argued that it was insufficient and needed to be revised, Gann supported the plan at the start of the by-election campaign but later withdrew his support, and Summerville argued that the plan was simply a billion-dollar make-work project.